Four heads are better than three: Preliminaries

 We say $B$ \emph{Turing reduces} to $A$ if there is an $A$-oracle machine that can determine membership in $B$.
 Clearly many-one reducibility implies conjunctive reducibility implies positive reducibility implies weak truth table reducibility implies Turing reducibility.

 We assume some familiarity with group theory, but state some conventions.
 Our groups are discrete and mostly finitely-generated.
 Finitely-generated groups come with a finite generating set, which we usually do not mention.
 The identity of a group $G$ is denoted by $e_G$ (or just $e$).
+For words $u, v \in S^*$ where $S$ is the generating set, write $u \approx_G v$ (or just $u \approx v$ if $G$ is clear from context) when $u$ and $v$ represent (evaluate to) the same element of $G$.
+For $g, h \in G$, write $[g, h] = g^{-1}h^{-1}gh$ for the \emph{commutator} of $g$ and $h$.

 The \emph{word problem} of a group $G$ is the following subset $W \subset \N$: Let $S$ be the fixed symmetric generating set, and order elements of $S^*$ (finite words over $S$) first by length and then lexicographically.
 Include $n \in W$ if the $n$th word evaluates to the identity of $G$.
 Slight inconvenience is caused by linearizing the word problem this way, but on the other hand sticking to subsets of $\N$ slightly simplifies the discussion in Section~\ref{sec:Impredictability}.
 We denote the word problem of $G$ as $\WP(G) \subset \N$.